Monastery of Saint Paul the Anchorite: Modern history

+The Relic body of St.Paul the Anchorite in the monastery.

 The modern monastery has three different churches.
 That of Saint Paul the Anchorite, built underground, was originally dug into the cave where the saint lived and where his remains are kept.
 The two other churches are named after Saint Mercurius and Archangel Michael.
 The monastery is surrounded by high walls, built during the eighteenth and nineteenth centuries.
 It also has a tower (keep), an ancient refectory, a mill, and a spring that is believed to have served Saint Paul the Anchorite during his eighty years of seclusion in this area.
 A second spring, known as the Pool of Mary is named after Mary, the sister of Moses, who is believed to have washed her feet there during the Exodus.
 This monastery has many illustrated manuscripts, including the Coptic version of the Divine Liturgy and the Commentary of the Epistle to Titus by Saint John Chrysostom.

 As of the 2010s, there were still anchorite hermits living in the desert near the monastery as reported by a Danish documentary film.